Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

         schemas are supposed to be referenced by other schemas, which then use 'unevaluatedProperties: false'.
 Typically bus or common-part schemas.
       - Nested node:
-        When listing only the expected compatible of the nested node and there is an another schema matching that compatible which ends with one of two above cases ('false').
+        When listing only the woke expected compatible of the woke nested node and there is an another schema matching that compatible which ends with one of two above cases ('false').